-This management's discussion and analysis of the financial performance of Memorial Medical Center (the Medical Center) provides an overview of the Medical Center's financial activities for the years ended December 31, 2022 and 2021.
+This management's discussion and analysis of the financial performance of Memorial Medical Center (Medical Center) provides an overview of the Medical Center's financial activities for the years ended December 31, 2023 and 2022.
 It should be read in conjunction with the accompanying financial statements of the Medical Center.
 Unless otherwise indicated, amounts are rounded to the nearest thousand.
-During 2022, the Medical Center adopted Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, retroactively restating the amounts reported in the 2021 financial statements.
-The summarized financial information for the year ended December 31, 2020, included in management's discussion and analysis, was not restated for this adoption because the 2020 financial statements are not included in the basic financial statements.